 You will reach your goal weight in a quick nine months after your surgery.
 It will seem a bit like a dream to start with and yes you will try on those size 8 (I know you’re not believing me now) and size 10 clothes a few times after buying them to make sure they still fit and it’s not some sick elaborate joke that the universe is playing on you.

 Maintenance won’t be exactly what you’re expecting either.
 You’re thinking now that you will get to a specific weight and you will stay there.
 It doesn’t quite work like that.
 You will have a range of about three kilos that you range between and that’s okay.
 Once you reach your goal weight you remain determined to never go back to where you started.

 I know where you are now you are worried, it’s daunting, failure seems like it could creep up on you and you really can’t imagine how life is going to be as a post-op gastric bypass patient.
 I just wanted to tell you that you are stronger than you know, you are ready for this absolutely 100 percent and you will do so much better than you imagined possible.
 People will even use the word ’inspiration’ to refer to you and that will still seem weird for sometime after people start using it to reference to you, yes you.

 Keep focused, stay motivated and I’ll see you on the other side!
 The cliché is true the grass is greener on this side.

+Did my letter to my pre-op gastric bypass self resonate with you at all?
 Are you heading for a surgery date soon?
 Please let me know if you would have or did find this letter helpful in the comments below I’d love to know if you can relate to it.